dariober/ASCIIGenome/docs/commandHelp.rst

 * :code:`-back` Search backwards.
 I.e. move to next feature on the left of the current position.

-* :code:`-start` Sets the window right at the start of the feature, without centering and zooming out.
+* :code:`-start` Set the window right at the start of the feature, without centering and zooming out.

+* :code:`-c` Set the window so that the start of the feature is right in the middle of the window.
+Useful to browse small features such as SNV and indels.

 * :code:`-zo INT` Zoom out INT times after having found the next feature.
 Ignored if the `-start` flag is set.
 If <= 0 the window spans exactly the feature coordinates.
 Default 5.